 DZone is proud to present this complete overhaul and update of the most popular article ever written on Javalobby.
 Previously titled "Spring IDE - Using Spring in Eclipse," this article from 2008 is still one of the highest ranked pages on Google from DZone.
 Originally written by Javalobby Zone Leader, James Sugrue, this article has been mostly rewritten by Martin Lippert, a developer in the SpringSource tools division.
 Enjoy the 2014 version!

-The following article introduces SpringIDE - a set of plugins to simplify development of Spring based applications in Eclipse.
-I'll cover how to get started with Spring and how to write a simple Spring AOP example.
+This article is an introduction to Spring IDE and the Spring Tool Suite – a set of plugins to simplify the development of Spring-based applications in Eclipse.
+Let’s start by looking at the Spring Framework and how we can use it to write a few simple Spring applications.

 Spring in a Nutshell